sylver86/-Machine-Learning-Python-Predicting-Cross-Sell-Opportunities-in-Insurance-/README.md

 ## Explore My Code

-🔗 **GitHub Repository:** Dive into the codebase, witness the journey of crafting a robust predictive model, and understand the innovative techniques employed.
+🔗 **GitHub Repository:** Dive into the codebase (notebook file .ipynb).
 Discover how diverse machine learning algorithms tackle the challenge of predicting customer behavior and optimizing cross-sell strategies in the insurance sector.